TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/introduction/readme.md

 > You can look after your mental health all you want, as best as you can, and I think I did, but you can't stop the stress from going through your body.

 My redness got a lot worse, and the scabbing did too.
-It became impossible to manage— out of control.
+It became impossible to manage and out of control.
 No amount of T-Gel could stop it, and I became extremely self-conscious about it.
 The children at school became even more aware of it too.

 "Oh no, Mr Wilson!
 Go look in the mirror!
 There's something on your head!"